mdn/curriculum/curriculum/1-precursor/1-soft-skills.md

 ## Grasp of relevant contextual information

-While not essential for understanding the technical topics listed in the curriculum, there is a range of contextual information that can help gain a well rounded and flexible perspective.
+While not essential for understanding the technical topics listed in the curriculum, there is a range of contextual information that can help gain a well-rounded and flexible perspective.

 Recommendations: